Heathrow is committed to becoming a better neighbour to the communities living closest to the airport, today and in the future.

 Heathrow expansion is a unique opportunity to equip Britain with a legacy of skills for generations to come.
 Working together with other infrastructure projects, Heathrow has an important role to play to develop the talent needed today, and arm a generation with the skills it needs for future projects.

-In January 2017 we set up a Skills Taskforce under the leadership of Lord Blunkett, to provide recommendations on delivering a clear skills strategy to build and operate an expanded Heathrow.
+In January 2017 we set up an independent Skills Taskforce under the leadership of Lord Blunkett, to provide recommendations on delivering a clear skills strategy to build and operate an expanded Heathrow.
 Its recommendations will help maximise the employment benefits of expansion, ensure opportunities for young people to fulfil their potential, and help Heathrow to become a role model for social mobility and diversity.